buhrmi/inertiax/readme.md

 # Inertia with Frames

 This is a fork of [Inertia](https://github.com/inertiajs/inertia) that adds support for the `<Frame>` component.
-Frames are currently supported in Svelte and React.
+Frames are currently only supported in Svelte 5 and React.

 ## What's a Frame?